Layered Insights into Digestion and Healing

 If you would like to read about one of my IBS cases, I wrote about it here.
 Alex (the patient in that case) did not have abdominal pain, but I would still see his condition as IBS.

-It is now 21 years since the publication of that Cochran Review (I can’t believe it!), and I can better see my old mentor’s unspoken perspective.
+I must admit that I can better see my old mentor’s unspoken perspective.
 He knew that a change in people’s viewpoint was going to take more than research.
-However, I continue to wonder why this is true.
+However, I continue to wonder why this must be true.
 I sometimes hear people refer to the necessity of a “tidal shift” – in which, what has come in, is now going out, governed by invisible forces much larger than ourselves (like gravity).
 The tension of that moment, when the water slows and slows and then stops proceeding, eventually reaching a balance point with no movement – I do ask whether we are at that precise moment in history today.

 It may be time to rediscover what has been lost.
 In our race to put the “best” ideas and people at the top, their shadows have eclipsed everything else of value.
-With its in-and-out service, high costs, mediocre product, and insistence that it is the best, modern Medicine now looks to me like the McDonald’s of healthcare.
+With its in-and-out service, higher costs, mediocre product, and insistence that it is the best, modern Medicine now looks to me like the McDonald’s of healthcare.
 They have the process down pat, but is there not a better burger in town?
 What is the cost of one’s allegiance?
 If I can say it simply, looking up towards them has become a pain in the neck, for all of us.
 It’s time to look around.
 If that turns out not to be TCM for you, I say fine.
 If you tell me that there’s no evidence to support the use of TCM, well then, we really do have something to talk about.

 Mochi rice, hijiki with garbanzo beans, lightly steamed snow peas, miso soup, and a whole mackerel.
 I sat down to this meal and felt for the first time, in almost two years, that I was well.
 My friend from school was there and, looking at this spread, all he said was, “you have a good woman.”
 And I did – not in some pejorative sense – but a person who was taking care of me and I of her.
 She had taught me so much about my health – how to live a more moderate life, how to enjoy this food from her home country of Japan, and how to eat according to my body’s needs.